23critters/StyleSelect/README.md

 The following methods are availible publicly:

-    reset: reset the StyleSelect to its default state
-    getSelected: retrieve the value and text of the selected StyleSelect
+    getSelected: (array)    retrieve the value and text of the selected StyleSelect
+    rebuild: (void)         rebuild the StyleSelect to its default state

 Notes
 -----------------

+Version 1.2

+    * Now have support for SELECT[multiple] attribute!
+    * Major rework of code.
+Have separated the Multiple and Simple instances into their own classes.
+    * getSelected method updated: An array is returned with every selected option, text & value.
+Will break backward compatability from 1.1 and previous
+    * Replaced some strings with reference to object instead, if developer wants to change CSS classes that are being used.
+    * Switched around some public methods
+    * Fixed bug with cloneEvents option

 Version 1.1